Bodyshops, suppliers exempt from coronavirus closure order

 The government has set out guidance on which organisations this requirement covers (see links above).
 Advice for employees of these organisations on employment and financial support is available on the government coronavirus advice page.

-At all times, workers should follow the guidance on self-isolation if they or anyone in their household shows symptoms.
+At all times, workers should follow the guidance on self-isolation, where necessary, and social distancing.

 For detailed information on what support is available to your bodyshop or other automotive business, visit the SMMT’s Automotive Business Support web page.